 Some people argue that the events of the past few weeks have been so extraordinary that journalists should be allowed to deviate from traditional rules, at least for now.
 Few viewers have complained about networks plastering flags on sets and screens.

 ABC's asking their journalists to continue observing a long-standing policy was quickly spun into the false claim that ABC had banned journalists from engaging in a practice previously allowed to them.
-But as ABC News senior vice president Jeffrey Schneider told us, it had been standard journalistic practice for on-air news personnel to refrain from wearing symbolic items long before 11 September 2001; it was neither a new practice instituted after the 9/11 attacks, nor was it unique to ABC.
+But as ABC News senior vice president Jeffrey Schneider told us, it had been standard journalistic practice for on-air news personnel to refrain from wearing such symbolic items long before 11 September 2001: it was neither a new practice instituted after the 9/11 attacks, nor was it unique to ABC.
 That network also did not "order" its personnel not to wear flag label pins; ABC simply asked on-air reporters who wanted to bend the established practice regarding patriotic displays to continue observing it.

 Many newspeople at various networks and affiliate stations did begin donning U.S. flag lapel pins and other patriotic insignia after 9/11, although one of the most prominent news anchors of that period, Bill O'Reilly of Fox News, surprisingly did not.
 O'Reilly explained his decision by stating that "I'm just a regular guy.
 Watch me and you'll know what I think without [my] wearing a pin."